Holomorphic curves in exploded manifolds: regularity: Analysis of equation in families

-Note that our assumptions about the transition maps between allowable collections of coordinate charts on page \pageref{allowable collection} ensure that on the intersection with other coordinate charts, this definition of $G$ coincides with the definition of $G$ given there, so we have a globally defined map $G$.
-It is not hard to see that the norm of $G$ as a map from $X_{\delta}(p)$ to $X_{\delta}(p')$ or $Y_{\delta}(p)$ to $Y_{\delta}(p')$ is bounded independent of $p'\in U$.
+Our assumptions about the transition maps between allowable collections of coordinate charts from Definiton \ref{allowable collection} ensure that $G$ is compatible with our transition maps, so we have a globally defined map $G$.
+Note also that if $\psi$ is a $\C\infty1$ section of $X(f)$ or $Y(f)$, $G(\psi)$ actually defines a $\C\infty 1$ extension of $\psi$ to neighborhood of $f$.